10.4.1. Building Composition

 Part-Classes Without A Default Constructor

 As stated in the previous chapter, I don't advocate that every class must have a default constructor.
 And even when a class has a default, sometimes a constructor chain must call a parameterized constructor.
 Furthermore, default constructors often create "empty" objects.
 For example, an "empty" Person object may have an "empty" name (no characters and a zero-length) and zero-values for weight and height.
 If the class allows these values, we may need to program the other member functions to test for that condition and adjust their behaviors appropriately.
 Alternatively, the class designer may require valid data for all three members when instantiating an object, simplifying the member functions.
-The syntax illustrated in the following example works when the part class does not have a default constructor or the default constructor is inappropriate.
+The syntax illustrated in the following example works when the part class does not have a default constructor, or the default constructor is inappropriate.

 UML class diagram with two classes in a whole-part relationship.
 The Person 'has a' string, or a string 'is part of' a Person: